Science-backed, natural treatments to soothe insanely itchy eczema.

 There is no cure for eczema, and there are many prescription ways to deal with it, but as anyone who has eczema knows, finding the exact right treatment for your body can be tricky.
 To add to the arsenal of treatments, we went in search of some natural alternatives.
 Here are five ways to deal with eczema naturally.

 It has been known that emotional stress can lead to flare-ups of eczema.
 But there is more to it than that.
-Dr. Mamta Javari, M.D., and Suephy Chen, M.D., told National Eczema Association in an interview that, “Additionally, scratching alters local hormones in the skin, as well as changing the way our mind feels.
+Dr. Mamta Javari, MD, and Suephy Chen, MD, said in an interview published by the National Eczema Association that “Additionally, scratching alters local hormones in the skin, as well as changing the way our mind feels.
 Eczema and chronic itch have been shown to activate areas of the brain similar to chronic stress and pain.
 In patients with eczema, these areas of the brain remain overactive, leading to the release of stress hormones and markers of inflammation.”

 Apple Cider Vinegar

 It has been considered an old wives’ tale, but according to the National Eczema Association, applying apple cider vinegar may actually help eczema by restoring the skin’s natural pH level.
 Try adding two cups of apple cider vinegar to a lukewarm bath and soaking for 15 to 20 minutes.
-Be sure to rinse it off after with cool, clean water, follow up with a gentle and fragrance-free moisturizer, the association suggests.
+Be sure to rinse it off after with cool, clean water, follow up with a gentle and fragrance-free moisturizer.

 A wet wrap of apple cider vinegar on gauze or clean cotton, left on for three hours or overnight, is another option.

 Skin that is irritated is prone to infection from bacteria, fungi, and viruses.
 Coconut oil, which has natural antibacterial properties, may help protect skin from these invaders, and also reduces chronic inflammation.
 Coconut oil seems to work better in children with eczema than with adults, but it's worth a try.